electron/electron/docs/api/web-view-tag.md

 # `<webview>` tag

-Use the `webview` tag to embed 'guest' content (such as web pages) in your atom-shell app.
+Use the `webview` tag to embed 'guest' content (such as web pages) in your Electron app.
 The guest content is contained within the `webview` container;
 an embedder page within your app controls how the guest content is laid out and rendered.